Do you want to start a Bullet Journal? You’re in the right place because Masha Plans is all about Bullet Journaling for beginners.

 Ok, time to be honest: You don’t need a fancy journal!

 The idea behind the Bullet Journal is that you can start it in any type of notebook – check what you have left from your school years and feel free to start your journal there right away.

-In fact, I actually recommend starting from a pretty cheap notebook, since as a beginner, you probably aren’t sure yet what exactly you want from your journal, so it’s good to experiment on something simple.
+In fact, I actually recommend starting from a pretty cheap notebook since as a beginner, you probably aren’t sure yet what exactly you want from your journal, so it’s good to experiment with something simple.